Alvin York: Legacy and film story

 For many years, York employed a secretary, Arthur S. Bushing, who wrote the lectures and speeches York delivered.
-Bushing prepared York's correspondence as well.
+Bushing prepared York's correspondence, as well.
 Like the works of Cowan and Skeyhill, words commonly ascribed to York, though doubtless representing his thinking, were often composed by professional writers.
 York had refused several times to authorize a film version of his life story.
 Finally, in 1940, as York was looking to finance an interdenominational Bible school, he yielded to a persistent Hollywood producer and negotiated the contract himself.
-In 1941 the movie Sergeant York, directed by Howard Hawks with Gary Cooper in the title role, told about his life and Medal of Honor action.
-The screenplay included much fictitious material though it was based on York's Diary.
-The marketing of the film included a visit by York to the White House where FDR praised the film.
-Some of the response to the film divided along political lines, with advocates of preparedness and aid to Great Britain enthusiastic ("Hollywood's first solid contribution to the national defense", said Time) and isolationists calling it "propaganda" for the administration.
+In 1941, the movie Sergeant York, directed by Howard Hawks with Gary Cooper in the title role, told about his life and Medal of Honor action.
+The screenplay included much fictitious material, though it was based on York's Diary.
+The marketing of the film included a visit by York to the White House, where President Franklin D. Roosevelt praised the film.
+Some of the response to the film divided along political lines, with advocates of preparedness and aid to the United Kingdom enthusiastic ("Hollywood's first solid contribution to the national defense", said Time) and isolationists calling it "propaganda" for the administration.
 It received 11 Oscar nominations and won two, including the Academy Award for Best Actor for Cooper.
 It was the highest-grossing picture of 1941.
 York's earnings from the film, about $150,000 in the first two years as well as later royalties, resulted in a decade-long battle with the Internal Revenue Service.
 York eventually built part of his planned Bible school, which hosted 100 students until the late 1950s.